Oily Water Separator , Construction, Working, and Principle

 MEO CLASS 4 PREPARATORY COURSE

-3. Oil Record Book: All oil-related operations and discharges must be documented in an Oil Record Book (ORB), which is a requirement for ships covered by MARPOL Annex I. This contains information about how the OWS operates, including when it is used, any issues or flaws, and the amount of oily water it processes and releases.
+• Oil Record Book: All oil-related operations and discharges must be documented in an Oil Record Book (ORB), a requirement for ships covered by MARPOL Annex I. This contains information about how the oily water separator operates, including when it is used, any issues or flaws, and the amount of oily water it processes and releases.

 5. Oily Water Separator Maintenance

-2. Routine Inspections: Routine inspections ought to be carried out by the planned maintenance schedule for the ship or the manufacturer’s instructions.
+• Routine Inspections: Routine inspections ought to be carried out according to the planned maintenance schedule for the ship or the manufacturer’s instructions.
 This could entail cleaning and examining coalescers, filters, and other parts in addition to looking for any sediment or sludge accumulation in the separation tank.

-3. Calibration and Testing: To guarantee reliable results, sensors and monitoring apparatus should undergo routine calibration and testing.
+• Calibration and Testing: To guarantee reliable results, sensors, and monitoring apparatus should undergo routine calibration and testing.
 This entails examining the precision of sensors used to regulate the operation of the OWS, such as oil content monitors.

 6. Troubleshooting in an OWS